ekeminiudoh/Risevest_QA_Accessment/README.md

 2. And run from testng.xml file
 3. Run Specific Test Suites: To run only a particular type of test, specify the suite file.
 For example, to run the tests: bash Copy code   mvn clean test -DsuiteXmlFile=/AutomationTest.xml -Dtest=TestCases

+4. The test can also be run from the AutomationTest.xml file.

 # Test Coverage

 Functional Tests
-* Tests specific functionalities of the ecommerce website.
+* Tests specific functionalities of the Risevest website.
-* Validates search functionality, carting and the ability to checkout.
+* Validates Login functionality, wallet and creation of plans.

 # Tools and Technologies